 - Elementary schoolers — grades 1–5

 Spend time every day partner-reading with your child.
 Amusing books with silly drawings and humor only a kid could love is a great way to turn reading into fun.
 The Captain Underpants series is good for ages 7 to 10.
-Try a book that was the basis for a movie she likes such as Charlie and the Chocolate Factory.
+Try a book that was the basis for a movie she likes such as Harry Potter and the Sorcerer's Stone.

 - Middle schoolers — grades 6–8

 Be enthusiastic about books that suit his interests even if they are not what you would have chosen.
-The Day My Butt Went Psycho may make you cringe, but it will keep your child reading.
-If he has found a series of children's books he likes, let him keep reading the other titles.
+The Diary of a Minecraft Zombie series, for example, may appeal to your Minecraft-loving kid and keep him reading.
+If he has found a series of books he likes, let him keep reading the other titles.